Saentist/HLS-TV-channel-delay/README.md

 1. Make the script executable: `chmod +x playlist_import.sh`.
 2. Run the script with the M3U playlist file as an argument:
    `./playlist_import.sh /path/to/your_playlist.m3u`

+## Webpage
+Used for display playlist in browser on any device with support HTML5 with supported A/V codecs

 ## TO DO